MARGO06/Coffee-house/TypeScript-Badges-Compilation.md

 7. use interfaces to describe existing JS APIs.

 **Conclusions** : interfaces are especially useful for checking the required shape of properties, objects passed as parameters, and objects returned from functions.
 There are differences between interface and type alias is that a developer can't reopen to add new properties in type alias, but a developer can describe a union or tuple using a type alias.

+**4.Develop Typed Functions in TypeScript.**

+**Main tips:**

+1. a function accepts two parameters of type number and returns a number (this is only an example).

+For example:
+function addNumbers (x: number, y: number): number{};

+2. a function can use an optional parameter(to add "?").

+For example:
+function addNumbers (x: number, y?: number): number{};

+3. to enable named parameters, you can use a technique called deconstructed object parameters;

+For example:

+interface Message {
+text: string;
+sender: string;
+}

+function displayMessage({text, sender}: Message) {}

+4. use interface for function;

+interface Calculator {
+(x: number, y: number): number;
+}

+let addNumbers: Calculator = (x: number, y: number): number => x + y.

+**Conclusions** : adding types to functions helps prevent you from passing values that you shouldn't pass to your functions.
+A developer can use in function parameters: required, optional, default, rest, deconstructed object parameters.
+A developer can define a function type using a type alias or an interface and then use them for creating functions (if a developer wants to apply the same function type signature to more than one function).